strata-levies-strata-plus

 Low strata levies are often a selling point for off-the-plan apartment sales, but they can be a trap if budgets have not been thought-through or if low levies have been set to attract buyers.
 If buying an apartment off the plan, it’s a good idea to ask for the budget that the levy estimates were derived from.
 Also, under the new strata legislation due out in 2017, there are measures buyers can take if the advertised levies are found to be inadequate.

-Here are our top tips on keeping strata levies in check:
+Tips on keeping strata levies in check

 Repairs and maintenance